status-im/ambassador.status.im/README.md

 <br />

 ## Status Ambassadors ✨
-The profile below doesn't include all the Status ambassadors.
-There are more than 30 ambassadors at the moment.
+There are more than 30 Status ambassadors at the moment!
+The profiles below don't include all the ambassadors.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):